Happy to be with you, coming to you live from Ice Station EIB in far northern New Hampshire, just south of the Quebec border.

 Because again, it's the same story as in the Veterans Administration and all the other news that is covered on this show day in, day out.

-The rules of our rulers apply to us but not to them.
+The rules of our rulers apply to us, but not to them.

-We're not allowed to tell our kid you got to walk home a mile from school today because you didn't tell me the truth, uh, but they're allowed to lob a grenade in through the window and blow the face off the kid.
+We're not allowed to tell our kid, you've got to walk home a mile from school today because you didn't tell me the truth.

-In other words, the uh rules in A for for con for uh of engagement in Afghanistan are tightly circumscribed that if someone's firing uh on you from the rooftop of a house, you have to establish whether he's on a list of uh whatever it is, 200 strong Taliban targets before you're even allowed to fire back at him, and you're certainly not allowed to lob hand grenades in and blow his kid up in the crib.
+In other words, the rules Of engagement in Afghanistan are tightly circumscribed that if someone's firing on you from the rooftop of a house, you have to establish whether he's on a list of whatever it is, 200 strong Taliban targets before you're even allowed to fire back at him.

 And it's exactly the same.